ksommerdorf/Module17Challenge/README.md

   * Low Risk: 0.95

 ### EasyEnsembleClassifier
 A model that builds sequences of classifiers by resampling the majority class.
-The classifiers are an ensembler of adaptive boosting (AdaBoost) learners trained on different balanced (through undersampling) boostrap examples.
+The classifiers are an ensembler of adaptive boosting (AdaBoost) learners trained on different balanced (through undersampling) bootstrap examples.
 * Balanced Accuracy Score: 92.5%
 * Precision Score:
   * High Risk: 0.07 (7% of the predicted high risk applicants are actually high risk)